Braundo/kubernetes-guide/docs/networking/dns.md

 It's worth noting that cluster DNS implements its own controller which constantly watches the API server for new Services being created.
 When a new one is observed, it automatically creates the DNS records mappings - meaning neither applications nor Services need to perform their own Service registration.

-Every node's `kube-proxy` also watches the API server for new EndpointSlices and creates local networking rules when one is observed.
+Every Node's `kube-proxy` also watches the API server for new EndpointSlices and creates local networking rules when one is observed.
 This helps with redirecting ClusterIP traffic to Pod IPs.

 ### Service Discovery
 The best way to explain discovery is likely through an example.
 So let's assume we have two applications on the same cluster - `ham` and `eggs`.
 Each application has their Pods fronted by a Service, which in turn each has their own ClusterIP.